YiChingLLin/Dinkle/README.md

 # Dinkle
 This project is NCCU cooperation with Dinkle, which used LSTM and SHAP in product quality prediction.
+This GitHub focus on reasoning product quality prediction with DeepSHAP.

 # Process
 ## Model